Wednesday, April 09, 2008

 Wrong.
 The most common letter-pair in English words is "th", which is placed adjacently in the QWERTY keyboard.
 The second is "er" + "re", also placed in the neighborhood of one another.
 They never stay away in the QWERTY keyboard.
 Mr. Lundmark's story does not tell the truth of QWERTY.

 Additionally, Mr. Amos Densmore was not an educator at that time in 1860's.
-He was then a proprietor of Densmore Oil Company at Meadville, Pennsylvania, which manufactured train cars for transporting petroleum (U. S. Patent No.53794).
+He was then a proprietor of Densmore Oil Company at Meadville, Pennsylvania, which manufactured train cars for transporting petroleum (cf. U. S. Patent No.53794).

 Wednesday, July 26, 2006